axonops/cassandra-analyzer/README.md

 - **Source Code**: Available on [GitHub](https://github.com/apache/cassandra) or the Apache Git repository at [gitbox.apache.org/repos/asf/cassandra.git](https://gitbox.apache.org/repos/asf/cassandra.git)
 - **Documentation**: Comprehensive guides and references available at the [Apache Cassandra website](https://cassandra.apache.org/doc/latest/)

-Cassandra Analyzer incorporates and extends functionality from various Cassandra tools and utilities, enhancing them to provide comprehensive cluster analysis capabilities for Cassandra operators and DBAs.
+Cassandra AxonOps Analyzer incorporates and extends functionality from various Cassandra tools and utilities, enhancing them to provide comprehensive cluster analysis capabilities for Cassandra operators and DBAs.

-We encourage users to explore and contribute to the main Apache Cassandra project, as well as to provide feedback and suggestions for Cassandra Analyzer through our GitHub discussions and issues pages.
+We encourage users to explore and contribute to the main Apache Cassandra project, as well as to provide feedback and suggestions for Cassandra AxonOps Analyzer through our GitHub discussions and issues pages.

 ## ⚖️ Legal Notices